thrylos-labs/thrylos/nodeSetup.md

 Configuration Options:

+Navigate to the directory containing your main.go using 'cd cmd'

+First, start a node on localhost:8080 if it is supposed to be a peer:

+Start the nodes in any order, but ensure all are running:

 address: Specifies the network address the node should listen on.
 Example usage: --address=localhost:8080
 peers: A comma-separated list of addresses of known peers in the network.
 This helps the node to quickly connect and synchronize with the network.
 Example usage: --peers=localhost:8081,localhost:8082
 Running the Node: